-- Will more than one age group use the project? - Can the project be used by more than one activity (multi-use)? - How many participants will normally use the project at once? - Is this project the first of its kind in the Town or County? - Can participants use the project without adult supervision? - Are grants available to help pay for the construction?
+- Will more than one age group use the project? - Can the project be used by more than one activity (multi-use)? - How many participants will normally use the project at once? - Is this project the first of its kind in the Town or County? - Are grants available to help pay for the construction?
 If so, has application been made for the grant? - Does the project include considerations for additional parking? - Can the project be used during more than 1 of the 4 seasons per year? - Does the project match the character of the surrounding area? - Does the project include all normal safety considerations? - Does the project meet all building and safety codes? - Is the project accessible by pedestrians, bicycles, transit?